amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 > ~~~
 > {: .language-bash}
 >
-> Again, it's useful to know how to accomplish the same goal in multiple ways.
+> It's useful to know how to accomplish the same goal in multiple ways.
+> You may be more comfortable with Bash commands.
+> You may have existing workflows with Bash.
+> You may have another reason.
+> Python is a complementary tool to your existing skillset.
+> It does not have to replace the way you do things.
 {: .callout}

 With `os.listdir()` we could list all the files in a directory of our choosing, but if we have a nested set of folders as in Alice's case, we would have to run `os.listdir` over and over again.